fMRI-ugent/BIDS-Brain-Imaging-Data-Structure/README.md

 A useful tool to anonymize BIDS dataset is [BIDSonym](https://peerherholz.github.io/BIDSonym/).

 In this repository you can find further information and material on how to use
-1. Heudiconv (see folder: HeuDiConv)
+1. Heudiconv (see folder: HeuDiConv) --> @Created by GonzalesGarcia in 2019
-2. dcm2bids (see folder: dcm2bids)
+2. dcm2bids (see folder: dcm2bids) -- @Created by StefaniaMattioni in 2023